Indexation refers to a benefit that increases in proportion to the cost of living, also known as inflation.

-So, if after 10 years you need to make a claim, your payout will be adjusted to help ensure you aren't left short so you can cover your expenses and look after your family.
+So, if after 10 years you need to make a claim, your payout will have been adjusted to help ensure you aren't left short so you can cover your expenses and look after your family.

 What is the Consumer Price Index (CPI)?

 The Consumer Price Index measures the average cost of living in Australia.
-This is where the Australian Taxation Office looks at the average prices that we all pay for goods and services across Australia.
+This is where the Australian Bureau of Statistics looks at the average prices that we all pay for goods and services across Australia.
 It looks at the cost of 11 categories that make up the bulk of living expenses in major cities:

 - Food and non-alcoholic beverages

 - Clothing and footwear

 If you imagine that each year you made one purchase in each of these categories, you might see over time that the total cost for that year went up or down.
 This is the cost of inflation, and it directly affects how much it costs to live in Australia.